jamisoncrawford/wealth/README.md

 Records failing to disclose gross income, `gross`, and ZIP code, `zip`, are excluded.
 Variables on race or ethnicity, `race`, and gender, `sex`, have been addressed in the racial equity impact statement and are excluded from analysis.

+**Research Question.**

+> How much and what percentage of gross income are earned by itinerate workers purported to live outside Onondaga County?

 # Sources

 Records were retrieved via FOIL requests by Andrew Croom, Esq.
 Sources for each project include: